NuttaneeKnight/ServiceNow/servicePortal.md

 - Look for the "Hmepage Search" widget and drag and drop it.
 - Add a new container below and make it 6 and 6 column
 - Find Icon Link Widget and place them to both of the columns
+- Click the pencil icon on the icon link: Mane the Title: "Careate a New Incident"